tussanakorn/Database-website-for-customer-airline-booking-with-Django/README.md

 # Flight databases with Django

 CPE231 Database Systems, October-November 2020
+- This project is made for educational purposes only.
+It is not intended to copy the website airasia in any way.

 Topic : Air Travel Agency
 A Travoloca agent wishes to create a database for its customer airline booking.